padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 At the end of this activity, you should be able to:

+- Perform stratified random sampling of points or pixels
 - Validate a classification model using error matrix
+- Adjust error matrix table
+- Determine the spatial extent of cover classes using adjusted error matrix
 - Interpret accuracy metrics
-- Determine the spatial extent of cover class